Treat yourself to a free 5-minute breathing break -

-A: The next round of The Basics of Chinese Medicine launches in Fall, 2017.
+A: The next round of The Basics of Chinese Medicine launches October 18th, 2017.
 Click below to be notified when registration opens!

 “Your recorded lessons are treasures I’ll return to again and again.
 I appreciate your honesty, and nonjudgmental support.
 This was absolutely a gift!“